baztian/jaydebeapi/README.rst

 the database.

 The first argument to ``connect`` is the name of the Java driver class.
-The rest of the arguments are internally passed to the Java ``DriverManager.getConnection`` method.
+Then you can supply a single argument or a sequence of arguments that are internally passed to the Java ``DriverManager.getConnection`` method.
+Usually this is the JDBC connection URL.
 See the Javadoc of ``DriverManager`` class for details.
+As the next parameter you can optionally specify the jar-Files of the driver if your classpath isn't set up sufficiently yet.

 Here is an example:

 >>> import jaydebeapi
 >>> conn = jaydebeapi.connect('org.hsqldb.jdbcDriver',
-...                           'jdbc:hsqldb:mem', 'SA', '')
+...                           ['jdbc:hsqldb:mem:.', 'SA', ''],
+...                           '/path/to/hsqldb.jar',)
 >>> curs = conn.cursor()
 >>> curs.execute('create table CUSTOMER'
 ...                '("CUST_ID" INTEGER not null,'